Sum of Squares Submodularity: Preliminaries

 In the remainder, we maintain the convention of using lowercase letters for set functions (e.g., $f,g$) and uppercase letters (e.g., $F,G$) for their MLEs.
 Existence of the MLE is straightforward by noting that the polynomial

 is multilinear.
 One can equivalently write (see, e.g., \citep{grabisch2000equivalent})

+Here, $t$ is the cardinality of $T$ and $s$ that of $S$.
 A proof of uniqueness can be found in \citep{owen1972multilinear}.
 This result enables us to define the \emph{degree}, $\deg(f)$, of a set function $f$, which is none other than the degree of its multilinear extension.
 As an example, one can check that the MLE of the cut function introduced above is where $A_{ij}$ is entry $(i,j)$ of the adjacency matrix $A$ of $G$.
 Therefore, the cut function has degree~$2$.

 The equivalence between set functions and multilinear polynomials implies that Definition \ref{def:f.submodular}, which involves a set function $f$, has a counterpart involving its MLE, $F$.
 For $x,y \in \mathbb{R}^n$, we denote by $x \circ y$ the component-wise multiplication of $x$ and $y$, that is, $x \circ y=(x_1y_1,\ldots,x_ny_n).$